yujiaw2/ML-end-to-end/README.md

 - ✅ All tests passing; preparing for CI/CD and MLflow integration

 ### 06/30/2025 Updates
+- ✅ Refactored to use create_app() with lifespan for safe model loading.
-- ✅ CI setup using GitHub Actions
+- ✅ Added mock-based tests (test_api_mocked.py) to support CI without real model files.
-- ✅ Mock-based tests for CI independence
+- ✅ Integrated GitHub Actions for CI with separate test workflows.
+- ✅ Fixed test failures by aligning TestClient with async lifespan.
-- ✅ FastAPI `lifespan` used for model loading
+- ✅ Updated Docker config to support FastAPI factory (--factory flag).

+###
 ---

 Feel free to fork, adapt, and build on this template!